 Robin McGauley

-Robin McGauley is an artist and silversmith living and working in Kitchener, Ontario, Canada.
+Robin McGauley (b.
+1978) is an artist and silversmith living and working in Kitchener, Ontario, Canada.

 Robin’s artistic practice is in constant conversation with her deep spiritual life.
-As a former minister in The United Church of Canada, her current work expresses this vocational experience and explores the more recent transition she made to follow a Buddhist path.
+As a former minister in The United Church of Canada, her current work expresses this vocational past and explores the recent transition she made to follow a Buddhist path.

 Robin studied silversmithing at Nova Scotia College of Art and Design, Vancouver Community College and Haliburton School of Art and Design.
 Her academic background includes a Bachelor of Arts from Queen’s University, a Master of Divinity from Vancouver School of Theology and a post-graduate certificate in Expressive Arts from Haliburton School of Art and Design.